synacor/dtk/README.md

 These flags apply to all subsequent rules until they are overridden by a different flag of the same type.
 (The default is to sort numeric/ascending as if ``-an`` had been specified.)
 For example, to sort by the fist column lexically ascending and then by the second column lexically descending, use ``dtk sort -s 0 -d 1``.
 To sort by the first column numerically ascending and then by the second column lexically descending, use ``dtk sort 0 -sd 1``.

 DTK ``sort`` uses the rules to precalculate keys for each row; this design choice makes it very fast at the cost of memory.
-Each rule produces a new key for each row; once all sort keys are calculated, the entire datastructure is sorted based on the ordering and comparison rules.
+Each rule produces a new key for each row; once all sort keys are calculated, the entire data structure is sorted based on the ordering and comparison rules.

 Valid macros are: